tinymce/tinydrive-nodejs-starter/readme.md

 You get the private RSA key from the `JWT Key Manager` account manager at http://tiny.cloud.

-### 4. Go to the directory and start the dev server
+### 4. Go to the directory and install npm packages and then start the dev server

 ```
 $ cd tinydrive-nodejs-starter
-$ node index.js
+$ npm i
+$ npm run start
 ```

 ### 5. Open the example project at http://localhost:3000